CS5520FeinbergSpring2024/team-project-group3/README.md

 * Registered app with AppCheck on Firebase, to enable integration with Play Integrity

+(April 10th Updates):

+* Greatly simplified the login and registration procedure, relying only on an email address now.

 ## Installation

 Implement Glide to build.gradle.kts for adding web images (from api or webpage).